wvchallenges/se-challenge-expenses/README.markdown

 ### What your web-based application must do:

 1. Your app must accept (via a form) a comma separated file with the following columns: date, category, employee name, employee address, expense description, pre-tax amount, tax name, and tax amount.
-1. You can make the following assumptions
+1. You can make the following assumptions:
- 1. Columns will always be in that order
+ 1. Columns will always be in that order.
- 2. There will always be data in each column
+ 2. There will always be data in each column.
- 3. There will always be a header line
+ 3. There will always be a header line.

  An example input file named `data_example.csv` is included in this repo.